Post-Accident Medical Complications in Louisiana Workers Compensation

 Basically, it depends on whether the conduct of the employee was misconduct.

 If, after the employee's work-related accident, the employee causes re-injury or aggravation or another injury, but doesn't actually do anything wrong, then the workers' compensation insurance company will likely have to continue paying benefits for all these related injuries.

 For example, in one case, the employee, wearing a cast on his left leg following a work-related injury, noticed a young child in front of him who was about to fall down some steps.
 Despite his precarious position, he reached out to assist, lost his balance, and fell, breaking his right wrist.
 The question was whether the workers compensation insurance company was responsible for payment of benefits for the injury to his wrist.
 The court ruled that the conduct of the employee was not in violation of what would have been expected of the ordinarily prudent person under the circumstances, and thus the workers compensation insurance company was responsible for payment of benefits for the injury to his wrist.

 Predictably, when the post-accident event demonstrates “fault” on the part of the employee rather than merely susceptibility to subsequent events, there may be a denial of further benefits.

-That means that if, after the employee's works-related accident, the employee does something wrong to cause re-injury or aggravation or another injury, then the workers compensation insurance company will likely not have to continue paying benefits.
+That means that if, after the employee's work-related accident, the employee does something wrong to cause re-injury or aggravation or another injury, then the workers compensation insurance company will likely not have to continue paying benefits.

-For example, in one case, the court refused to make the workers compensation insurer pay for the cost of drug abuse therapy, after the employee turned to “street drugs” for pain relief when the prescribed medications did not work to his satisfaction.
+For example, in one case, the court refused to make the workers compensation insurer pay for the cost of drug abuse therapy after the employee turned to “street drugs” for pain relief when the prescribed medications did not work to his satisfaction.